1995 Pakistani coup attempt: History

-Benazir Bhutto's Pakistan Peoples Party won the 1988 general election after Muhammad Zia-ul-Haq's 11-year Dictatorship came to an abrupt end with his death.
+Benazir Bhutto's Pakistan Peoples Party won the 1988 general election after Muhammad Zia-ul-Haq's 11-year dictatorship came to an abrupt end with his death.

 Previous attempt

-In 1989 members of the ISI (Pakistan Army's intelligence and espionage agency) were exposed in a sting operation as wanting to overthrow the government of Benazir Bhutto.
-Major Amir, the co conspirator of the notorious Operation Midnight Jackal said he liked Sharif as a political leader and wanted to make Mr.Sharif the new Prime Minister.
-He said Sharif was a part of his political camp and would continue the agenda of Zia-ul-Haq, the person who had launched Sharifs political careers and given his party access to public funds.
+In 1989, members of the Inter-Services Intelligence were exposed in a sting operation as wanting to overthrow the government of Benazir Bhutto.
+Major Amir, the co-conspirator of the notorious Operation Midnight Jackal, said he liked Sharif as a political leader and wanted to make Mr. Sharif the new prime minister.
+He said Sharif was a part of his political camp and would continue the agenda of Zia-ul-Haq, the person who had launched Sharif's political careers and gave his party access to public funds.

 Causes

-With accusations of corruption in the country and particularly in the government circles, a level of discontent had grown in various circles.
-UN sanctions designed to stop Pakistan's nuclear programme also began to affect the wider economy.
-Officers who had been recruited under Zia-ul-Haq's Islamisation were very pro nuclear Pakistan, and wanted to continue the Nuclear Program, which was considered to be stopped by Benazir after deal with USA.
+With accusations of corruption in the country and particularly within the government, a level of discontent had grown in various circles.
+UN sanctions designed to stop Pakistan's nuclear program also began to affect the wider economy.
+Officers who had been recruited under Zia-ul-Haq wanted to continue the nuclear program, which was considered to be stopped by Benazir after a deal with the United States.

-Gen. Zia-ul-Haq's Islamisation policies launched in the 1980s vastly increased the role of Deobandi Islam in public life.
-General Zia encouraged Fundamentalist Islamic law and religious education in all segments of Pakistani society to build his legitimacy (which had become weak after he had overthrown a popular elected leader and had suspended democracy) on being a good Muslim ruler.
-Resistance to the Soviet invasion of Afghanistan was hailed as a religious duty and Pakistani intelligence and military services, with the help of the CIA, recruited, trained and armed Afghan mujahideen to fight the Soviet Army.
-In the process a vast network of madrases and hardline mosques were established.
-Later this network would be used to keep Zia-ul-Haq in power and suppress Democracy, leading to the much greater problem of religious extremism and terrorism in Pakistan.
+Gen. Zia-ul-Haq's policies launched in the 1980s vastly increased the role of Deobandi Islam in public life.
+General Zia encouraged fundamentalist Islamic law and religious education in all segments of Pakistani society to build his legitimacy (which had become weak after he had overthrown a popularly-elected leader and suspended democracy) on being a good Muslim ruler.
+Resistance to the Soviet invasion of Afghanistan was hailed as a religious duty.
+To this end, Pakistani intelligence and military services, with the help of the CIA, recruited, trained, and armed Afghan mujahideen to fight the Soviet Army.
+In the process, a vast network of madrases and hardline mosques were established.
+Later, this network would be used to keep Zia-ul-Haq in power and suppress democracy, leading to the much greater problem of religious extremism and terrorism in Pakistan.